THE SLAVIC COGNITIVE LINGUISTICS ASSOCIATION (SCLA)

 Laura A. Janda (then of the University of North Carolina at Chapel Hill and now at the University of Tromsø) and Stephen M. Dickey (then of the University of Virginia and now at the University of Kansas) founded the Slavic Cognitive Linguistics Association (SCLA) in Spring 2000 and was approved as an affiliate of the International Cognitive Linguistics Association in 2001.
 The inaugural conference for the group was held at UNC-Chapel Hill in Autumn 2000.
 The organization has continued annual meetings in most years since then, either independently or in collaboration with other organizations for Cognitive Linguistics or Slavic Linguistics.

 At the SCLC-2009 business meeting, we resolved to form a Constitutional Committee consisting of the President and Vice-President in order to revise the SCLA constitution to simplify the document and bring it into line with the practices of the organization since its founding in 2000.
-We formulated a new draft and circulated that in advance of the SCLC-2010 business meeting, at which we adopted the document that is available here (SCLA Constitution 2010) by a vote of the members.
+We formulated a new draft and circulated that in advance of the SCLC-2010 business meeting, at which we adopted the current constitution.
+An amendment was added after the 2012 SCLC at the University of Zagreb and ratified at the 2014 SCLC at Harvard University by a vote of the members.
+The current constitution is available here (SCLA Constitution 2014).

 Membership in SCLA is free.
 If you would like to join, please send your contact information to Steven Clancy.
 We request the following information for our membership database: